Submissions

 In case you are unable to use this template, please follow the Guidelines for Authors

 Reference style – The sources are listed in alphabetical order according to the author’s/editor’s last name, with complete bibliographical details.
-Please note that references in the body of the paper should be made in a uniform manner, following this example (e.g. Bachman, 1991).
-For books with more than three authors, in the body of the paper, the first name and the abbreviation et al. should be used (e.g. Quirk et al. 1985).
+Please note that references in the body of the paper should be made in a uniform manner, following these examples: Bachman, 1991; Bontis and Serenko, 2009.
 The second line of each reference should be indented by 1.5 cm (special, hanging).
+For articles and books with three or more authors, the first name and the abbreviation et al. should be used (e.g. Quirk et al. 1985).
 Book and journal titles are in italics.
 Titles of articles in books and journals are in regular font style.
 Page references are required for articles in books and journals.
 Online sources should be listed with complete bibliographical details, including the date of visiting the site.
+DOI must be provided for each reference that has one

 Sample references: